Minivan Camper Conversion

 You can see the Reflectix window covers in this photo.
 The rear is shown in "black out" mode.
 The dark side facing outward, while the other is shown with the shiny side out.

 Minivan Camper Kitchen

-The kitchen drawer houses a two-burner propane Coleman camp stove along with a collapsible sink, an organizer container for cutlery and kitchen items.
+The kitchen drawer stores a two-burner propane Coleman camp stove along with a collapsible sink, an organizer container for cutlery and kitchen items.
 There's room for paper towels and even some food storage.
 The drawer slides out and the raised tailgating provides overhead shelter.

 Fresh water is stored in two four gallon Reliance water jugs.
 I also carry a tarp that can be fitted to the tailgate or the roof rack if desired.

 Some camper conversions have elaborate supplemental electric systems.
 These are necessary if you wish to power appliances.
 Refrigerators, heaters, and TV's all suck up large amounts of power.
 My needs are a bit simpler.

 A Jackery Explorer 500 power station provides additional power to recharge my cell phone, camera batteries, and laptop.
 On long trips I intend to recharge the Jackery at campgrounds.
 Later I might purchase a solar panel depending on my needs and travel plans.
 I'd prefer to camp at more rustic locations when possible.